 When installing a crane with a free standing gantry system it is imperative to have the gantry track perfectly level in order for the crane to run true on the rail.
 In order to make sure the gantry track is installed level our engineers will use packers under the base plate of the crane column as factory floors are never level over a distance.

 Level tracks avoid the wheels and gantry's tracks wearing.

 If your floor is only a few millimeters out this can be exponential at the top of the crane column where the gantry track sits.
 To avoid this issue we will always pack the columns whenever possible.

-To make the finish look professional and help secure the packed column itself we will grout under the bases.
-This also helps the floor from cracking.
+To make the finish look professional and help secure the packed column itself we offer to grout under the bases.
+This also helps to prevent the floor from cracking.
 We use non shrink grout, not

 cement, as this settles and cracks over time.

-Some crane engineers will just sit the crane columns straight onto your factory floor.
-This means that tops of the crane columns will sit out of line, so when the gantry is fitted the crane columns will have to be bent into position to accept the bolts.
-This can be dangerous as having the gantry out of line can cause the crane to crab and get stuck, as well as plain ands simply looking awful.
+This can be dangerous as having the gantry out of line can cause the crane to crab and get stuck, as well as simply looking awful.

 the column positions and height.
 The columns are then packed to ensure each has the same finished height.